-Following an extensive career as an assistant coach between the Division I, II, and NAIA levels and serving as a talent scout for various levels throughout his career, Blaine Brown has led the Tornado to back-to-back 30-win seasons in his first two years at King.
-The Torando have qualified for the Conference Carolinas Tournament in each of his first two years, and finished runner-up to Coker College last season.
+Following an extensive career as an assistant coach between the Division I, II, and NAIA levels and serving as a talent scout for various levels throughout his career, Blaine Brown led the Tornado to back-to-back 30-win seasons in his first two years at King.
+The Torando have qualified for the Conference Carolinas Tournament in each of his first three years, and finished runners-up each of the last two seasons.

 Brown guided King to a 31-20 record in a 2013 season that saw the Tornado qualify for their second consecutive Confenence Carolinas Tournament.
 The Tornado won their first three games of the tournament, and were one win away from an NCAA Tournament berth, before dropping back-to-back game to Coker.
 In his two years at the helm, the Tornado have a 4-3 record over perennial Division II power Mount Olive College, including a 3-1 mark over the #1 ranked Trojans in 2013.
 Five of Brown's student-athletes were named All-Confernece Carolinas, and two earned All-Tournament honors.